 #5 Providing references that don’t add up.
 Now more than ever it’s easier to verify references.
 Employer can easily research your references on LinkedIn.

 If they didn’t work at the company at the same time you did, or in the position you’re stating, they will question the credibility of your references.

 When providing references, the standard protocol is to include: one manager and two colleagues.

 Some employers prefer to check one manager, one client, and one coworker.

-If you are uncertain about who you should provide, ask the employer.
+If you are uncertain about who you should provide for references, ask the employer.